Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 # ubuntu-setup-with-vnc-and-gpu

-Scripts and instructions for setting up Ubuntu derivatives on AMD64 with tools for development, productivity, graphics, remote control, gaming, multimedia, communication, and more.
+Scripts and instructions for setting up Ubuntu derivatives on AMD64 with tools for development, productivity, graphics, remote control, multimedia, communication, and more.

 ## Main Setup Script: [`install-tools-first.sh`](install-tools-first.sh) and [`install-tools-second.sh`](install-tools-second.sh)